 If you’re asked to think of places in Austria for a holiday or city break, chances are (like me) you’ll think of Vienna, Salzburg or the Tirolean Alps.
 Well, please allow me to introduce you to GRAZ!
-Located in south Austria near the border with Slovenia (map), Graz is Austria’s second-largest city, and until recently, completely off my radar as a tourist destination.
-As I did my pre-trip research, I was surprised to discover that this university city is actually the unique holder of two distinct titles: a UNESCO World Heritage site as well as a UNESCO City of Design.
+Located in southern Austria near the border with Slovenia, Graz is Austria’s second-largest city and the unique holder of two distinct titles: a UNESCO World Heritage site as well as UNESCO City of Design.
 After spending several days there, I was convinced: Graz is a fabulous city break destination which should be on every traveller’s radar!
-Here are ten things to do in Graz (I’ve also included a list of my favourite restaurants in Graz):
+In this Graz travel guide, I’ve listed my recommended things to do in Graz, including the top attractions, where to eat and shop:

 1. Stroll around and soak up the cool vibes

 The best thing to do in Graz is to simply stroll around and soak up the atmosphere.
 Wandering around, I became increasingly conscious of a unique vibe in the city; as I observed the people, I couldn’t help but notice a certain ‘joie de vivre’, something I found very appealing.
-I felt it everywhere: from the alfresco cafés, bustling markets and hip coffee shops to local designer stores and deli’s.
-The distinct laid-back feel and youthful vibrancy combined with an almost tangible love for fresh produce, artisan products and cool designs was pretty remarkable.
+Wherever I looked, I found people enjoying fabulous food and wines at outdoor terraces.
+Add to that, gorgeous 16th century Italian Renaissance architecture and I really felt like I was in the Mediterranean!
+Read more about my architecture walk in Graz.

 Start your stroll at the Hauptplatz and explore the streets, alleys and courtyards around Herrengasse and Schmiedgasse.
 From the Hauptplatz, stroll along the Sporgasse and the Hofgasse streets towards the Dom (Cathedral), Burgring and the Stadtpark (City Park).
 Then slowly make your way down to the Oper (Opera House) and further to the Joanneumsviertel (a square surrounded by the Art and Natural History museums and the Styrian Library).